Interlibrary Loans at the Krieble Library

 Albertus Magnus College

-Show a current UNH-LYME ID to borrow Albertus Magnus Library books.
+Show a current University-LYME ID to borrow Albertus Magnus Library books.

 You may also want to expand your search to our statewide public library system: